 Leather stitching techniques

-You will have many scrap pieces of leather left after cutting your pattern so before working on your garment test your sewing machine settings and stitches, practice to sew seams, try different presser feet, threads and needles and learn how your machine handles the leather sewing.
+You will have many scrap pieces of leather left after cutting your pattern so before working on your garment test your sewing machine settings and stitches, practice sewing seams, try different presser feet, threads, and needles, and learn how your machine handles the leather sewing.

 There is no basting, no finishing raw edges, no pressing – isn’t it nice?

 Test your stitches on scrap – if you see skipped stitches (and it’s the most common problem with leather) change your needle for a bigger size, change your presser foot (for a walking foot or a Teflon foot), change the thread ( make it thicker).
-Check my article about all these tools and how to use them for sewing leather.
+Check the first part of this article about all these tools and how to use them for sewing leather.

 I was taught to always sew seams from the top down on leather.

-Never sew reverse stitches for securing the ends of seams.
+Never sew reverse stitches on leather for securing the ends of seams.
 Backstitching will make new holes in the leather weakening the seam.
 Instead of that tie the threads manually.

 We can’t use an iron to press seams open, so to open seams we will use glue.
 Brush the seams with a thin layer of glue and press the seams open (with your fingers first).
 You can use a mallet to tap the seams flat a little bit (tapping is good for longer seams).
 Sometimes it’s necessary to fold seam allowances to one side and glue them.